WISE Home

 Program Chairs: Lynette Drevin and Erik Moore

-Publications/Logistics Chairs: Sune von Solms and Grace Leung
+Publications/Logistics Chairs: Grace Leung and Gurvirender Tejay

 Conference Secretariat: Matt Bishop